-- 1. Students may participate in interim examinations or practical exercises of the components below only if they have passed the interim examination or examinations for the components mentioned hereinafter or participated in the examinations of these components: - Research Lab Anthropology after participation in Ethnographic Research Methodology; - Ethnographic Research Methodology after participation in Challenges of the 21st Century; - Bachelor's Project in Anthropology after gaining 90 EC from the first and second year of the programme; - Diversity 2 after participation Diversity 1; - Globalization 2 after participation Globalization 1; - Networks 2 after participation Networks 1.
+- 1. The following educational units cannot be participated in until the following sequence requirements are met: - Fieldwork Research Lab Anthropology after participation in Ethnographic Research Methodology; - Ethnographic Research Methodology after participation in Challenges of the 21st Century; - Bachelor's Project in Anthropology after gaining 90 EC from the first and second year of the programme; - Future Anthropology after finishing fieldwork in Bachelor's Project in Anthropology.